belicfr/belicfr/readme.md

-# Hi, I am a belicfr! 😉
+# Hi, my name is Jonathan! 😉
 I am a student in **Computer Sciences** and I am passionate by coding.\
 I started coding during middle school by learning **web development**.